MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning

 Sampling is one of the simple and effective methods to deal with imbalanced data learning.
-Our sampling scheduler is a key element of the Adaptive Curriculum Learning (ACL) component, dynamically adapting the daytime and nighttime data distribution in a batch from imbalanced to balanced throughout the training process.
-During training, we assign equal sampling weights to all datasets within each epoch; however, for nighttime datasets, their weights are adjusted by dividing by a constant and multiplying by the epoch number, resulting in a smaller initial proportion of nighttime data that gradually increases as training advances.
-Given a dataset $d$, its assigned sampling weight can be expressed as follows:
+Our sampling scheduler is a key element of the proposed Adaptive Curriculum Learning (ACL) strategy, dynamically adapting the daytime and nighttime data distribution in a batch from imbalanced to balanced throughout the training process.
+During training, we assign equal sampling weights to all datasets within each epoch; however, for nighttime datasets, their weights are adjusted by dividing by a constant and multiplying by the training epochs, resulting in a smaller initial proportion of nighttime data that gradually increases as training advances.
+Given a training dataset $d$, its assigned sampling weight can be expressed as follows:

-where $e$ refers to current training epoch, $\theta$ represents a constant, set to 150, which is half of the total training epochs. $\mathcal{N}$ are the nighttime datasets.
+where $e$ refers to current training epoch, $\theta$ represents a constant, set to 150, which is half of the total training epochs. $\mathcal{N}$ is the set of all nighttime datasets.
 Then, the final sampling ratio for a given dataset among the combination of training sets is: $r_i = w_i/\sum_{i=1}^{N}w_i$, where $N$ denotes the number of training datasets.
 Usually, the model learns lots of easy (daytime) samples in early stage of the training process.
 Going further with the training process, the data distribution between daytime and nighttime is gradually getting balanced.
-During the training phase, the backpropagation algorithm updates the network's parameters based on the errors computed by the loss function.
+During the training phase, the back propagation algorithm updates the network's parameters based on the errors computed by the loss function.
 Training the tracking model with equal weights for samples under varying lighting conditions leads to imbalanced adaptation, caused by the significant distribution disparity between daytime and nighttime, where nighttime images have lower contrast, brightness, and signal-to-noise ratio, causing the tracker to be biased toward daytime conditions.
 In our work, the minority nighttime samples are the key instances of interest in this learning task.